Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/index.rst

 |

-PyTorch Lightning supports all the parallelisms mentioned above natively through PyTorch, with the exception of pipeline parallelism (PP) which is not yet supported.
+Lightning Fabric supports all the parallelisms mentioned above natively through PyTorch, with the exception of pipeline parallelism (PP) which is not yet supported.

 |